open-edge-platform/edge-microvisor-toolkit/docs/developer-guide/get-started/emt-build-and-deploy.md

    sudo ./download_images.sh NON-RT
    ```

-   > **Note:** By default, the script will only pull basic kubernetes artifacts to create a
+   > **Note:** By default, the script will only pull basic Kubernetes artifacts to create a
      single node cluster.
 If you want to use EMT image with desktop virtualization features,
      use the `DV` parameter instead of `NON-RT`.